lipis/fix-the-web/README.md

 # Fix The Web

-> Let's fix it together..
+> Let's fix it together...
 One line at a time!

 ## What is this?